Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * The maximum length for an integer field is `18`.
 Corresponds to a `bigint` mapping in Doctrine 2.
 * Minimum value must not be larger than maximum value.
 * An integer field must not act as `percentage` and `range` at the same time.
 * Entities with an aggregate field should use a locking strategy (optimistic or pessimistic read).
-If an integer field acts as aggregate field the corresponding entity must use one locking strategy of `OPTIMISTIC`, `PAGELOCK_OPTIMISTIC`, `PESSIMISTIC_READ` or `PAGELOCK_PESSIMISTIC_READ`, depending on whether you want support the Zikula PageLock functionality in addition or not.
+If an integer field acts as aggregate field the corresponding entity must use one locking strategy of `OPTIMISTIC` or `PESSIMISTIC_READ`.
 * Aggregate fields work only in combination with an outgoing and bidirectional one-to-many relationship with persist cascade.
 * Naming of aggregateFor attribute values must follow the syntax `targetAlias#targetFieldName` (for example `views#amount`).
 If an integer field acts as aggregate field the property `aggregate for` must define the target alias of corresponding outgoing and bidirectional one-to-many relationship with persist cascade.
 After a `.` char as delimiter the name of the target field (to be aggregated) follows.
 * The default value for a number field must be a floating point number.